SuperNEMO-DBD/Falaise/documentation/flreconstruct/WritingFLReconstructModules.md

 we strongly recommend that you familiarize yourself with the basic usage of FLReconstruct covered in [The FLReconstruct Application](@ref usingflreconstruct).

 FLReconstruct uses a [pipeline pattern](http://en.wikipedia.org/wiki/Pipeline_%28software%29) to process events.
-You can view this like a production line with each stage on the line performing some operation on the event.
+You can view this as a production line with each stage on the line performing some operation on the event.
 Each stage in the pipeline is called a "pipeline module" (or just "module") and is implemented as a C++ class.
 The FLReconstruct application can load new modules at runtime using a ["plugin" mechanism](http://en.wikipedia.org/wiki/Plug-in_%28computing%29).
 Scripting, as demonstrated in the
 [tutorial on using FLReconstruct](@ref usingflreconstruct), is used to load new modules from plugins, select the modules to use in the pipeline, and configure each module.